 GreyNoise Tags is a signature-based detection method used to capture patterns and create subsets in our data.
-Tags cover six primary categories: Activity, Tool, Actor, Worm, and Search Engine.
+Tags cover five primary categories: Activity, Tool, Actor, Worm, and Search Engine.
 These sets are not just limited to CVE based activity.
 They include behaviors, attribution, and unique traffic characteristics.

 Activity tags include crawlers, vulnerability checks & exploitation, authentication attempts, and other behaviors observed from interactions with our sensors.
 This is the most common tag category in GreyNoise.
 These tags can be classified as "Unknown" or Malicious."